Painful intelligence: What AI can tell us about human suffering: Wandering thoughts multiply suffering

 Ultimately, combined with the hypothesis that the error signals are best broadcast to the whole brain using the pain system (Chapter~\ref{suffering.ch}), such computational simplification seems to have led to a situation where in the brain, it is not possible to give an ``unpleasant'' signal to the planning system without activating the main system that signals suffering to the whole system.
 In other words, perhaps humans \textit{feel} suffering during negative wandering thoughts simply because it makes the design of the learning system easier.\footnote{Incidentally, such processing is also part of the somatic marker hypothesis; see footnote \ref{somaticmarkersfn} in Chapter~\ref{emotions.ch}.}

 Here we see a particularly striking conflict between evolutionary goals and happiness.
 Suffering from the simulation of negative events may be a computational shortcut, which is not really that necessary.
-It is just that the brain was ``designed'' by evolutionary forces which do not care if the system design makes you suffer many times more; they just found this design to be functional for their own evolutionary purposes.
+It is just that the brain was ``designed'' by evolutionary forces which do not care if the system design makes you suffer many times more; they happened to find this design useful for their own evolutionary purposes.